neuronsimulator/nrn/docs/coreneuron/compatibility.rst

 Thread Safe MOD Files
 ~~~~~~~~~~~~~~~~~~~~~

 One of the important difference in CoreNEURON execution with respect to NEURON is that multiple instances of a specific channel or synapse are executed in parallel.
 This parallelism could be via threads or SIMD instructions on modern CPUs/GPUs.
-Most of the MOD files are thread safe for parallel execution but there are certain constructs like ``GLOBAL`` variables or ``VERBATIM``` blocks that are not compatible by default.
+Most of the MOD files are thread safe for parallel execution but there are certain constructs like ``GLOBAL`` variables or ``VERBATIM`` blocks that are not compatible by default.
 In this case user has to make sure MOD files are
 thread safe.
 NEURON provides a script ``mkthreadsafe`` that can provide some help to make your MOD files are thread safe.
 You can find more information `here <https://neuron.yale.edu/neuron/docs/multithread-parallelization>`_.
 Here are some additional examples that will help you to make a MOD file thread safe:

 * If you are using ``GLOBAL`` variables in a mod file, make sure those are not updated during execution (e.g. in ``INITIAL``, ``BREAKPOINT`` or ``DERIVATIVE`` block etc).
-If ``GLOBAL`` variable is writen then those variables are now needs to be defined as ``RANGE``.
+If ``GLOBAL`` variable is writen then those variables are now needed to be defined as ``RANGE``.
 You can find information about ``GLOBAL`` and ``RANGE`` variables in :ref:`NMODL specification <nmodltoneuron>`.

     As an example, below MOD file defines ``minf`` variable as a ``GLOBAL`` and it is being updated in the ``DERIVATIVE`` block when ``PROCEDURE rates()`` is executed.